A woman. A dog. A campervan. And 4,500kms of wide-open road.

 Mot wakes up one morning to find that her heart is missing from her chest.
 She can breathe; she has a pulse—but she feels… nothing.

-An allegory for a country that’s lost its heart, Highway of Lost Hearts, by award-winning Darwin playwright Mary Anne Butler, is half gritty road journey, half magic realism and all heart.
-It leaves you pondering the question: when your heart goes missing, what lengths will you go to, in order to find it again?
+An allegory for a country that’s lost its heart, Highway of Lost Hearts by Mary Anne Butler is half gritty road journey, half magic realism and all heart.
+It leaves you pondering the question: when your heart goes missing, what lengths will you go to in order to find it again?